 All your combined wages, tips, and net earnings in the current year are subject to any combination of the 2.9% Medicare part of Self-Employment tax, Social Security tax, or railroad retirement (tier 1) tax.

-In 2013 an additional Medicare tax rate of 0.9 percent went into effect and applies to wages, compensation, and self-employment income above a threshold amount received in taxable years beginning after Dec.
+An additional Medicare tax rate of 0.9 % applies to wages, compensation, and self-employment income above a threshold amount received in taxable years beginning after Dec.
 31, 2012.
 See the Questions and Answers for the Additional Medicare Tax page for more information.

 If you use a tax year other than the calendar year, you must use the tax rate and maximum earnings limit in effect at the beginning of your tax year.
 Even if the tax rate or maximum earnings limit changes during your tax year, continue to use the same rate and limit throughout your tax year.

 You can deduct the employer-equivalent portion of your self-employment tax in figuring your adjusted gross income.
 This deduction only affects your income tax.
 It does not affect either your net earnings from self-employment or your self-employment tax.

 Under Section 2042 of the Small Business Jobs Act, a deduction, for income tax purposes, is allowed to self-employed individuals for the cost of health insurance.
 This deduction is taken into account in calculating net earnings from self-employment.
 See the Form 1040 and Schedule SE instructions for calculating and claiming the deduction.